Dioceses Declare Bankruptcy

 How a Future Sex Offender Found a Home in Two New York Boy Scout Troops

-The Buffalo and Rochester dioceses have declared bankruptcy.
-Other child-serving institutions and dioceses may also soon file for bankruptcy.
+Catholic Dioceses across New York have declared bankruptcy.
+Other child-serving institutions and organizations may also soon file for bankruptcy.
 When that happens, you may have a very limited amount of time to file a claim.

 For example, after a bankruptcy is filed, the bankruptcy judge will usually set a “bar date,” which is a deadline for people to file claims.
 The deadline can be as short as 4-6 months.
 If you fail to file a claim within that deadline, your claim will likely be forever “barred.”
 It is important you understand this may occur because the bankruptcy deadline may be shorter than the “window” passed by the New York legislature.
 Call us for details.